Communicable Disease Prevention Plan

 Personal Hygiene:

-2. If any guides, instructors, clients, or students at any time during the duration of courses and guided days, feel ill, they will report this to their Guide/Instructor/office (1-833-KBGUIDE (524-8433).
+1. If any guides, instructors, clients, or students, at any time during the duration of courses and guided days, feel ill, they will report this to their Guide/Instructor/office (This email address is being protected from spambots.
+You need JavaScript enabled to view it.).
 They are then instructed to complete the BC HealthCheck and complete the self-assessment.
 You are to follow the recommendations.

 Rapid Testing

-1. All staff and students will be offered a rapid test COVID-19 test any time they feel the need to assess themselves.
+All staff and students will be offered a rapid COVID-19 test whenever they need to assess themselves.

 Individual Lodge Policies.